Kamiar Mohaddes

 My research interests include climate change, economics of the Middle East, energy economics and applied macroeconomics.

 My articles have been published in a number of edited volumes as well as in leading journals, and have been covered in major international news outlets.
-I’m among the top 2% of authors in IDEAS/RePEc based on last 10 years of publications.
+I’m among the top 1% of authors in IDEAS/RePEc based on last 10 years of publications.

 Professional experience

+In addition to climate change and sustainability, Kamiar’s research covers energy economics, economics of the Middle East, and applied macroeconomics more broadly.
+He is among the top 1% authors globally in IDEAS/RePEc (based on last 10 years of publications).
 His articles have been published in a number of edited volumes (Cambridge University Press, Oxford University Press, and Routledge) as well as in leading journals, including the Journal of Applied Econometrics, Journal of International Economics, Management Science, and the Review of Economics and Statistics.
 His research has also been covered in major international news outlets including the BBC, Bloomberg, The Economist, the Financial Times, the New York Times, Reuters, The Wall Street Journal, and the Washington Post.
-Kamiar’s work has been cited extensively by policymakers, including members of the United States Congress and the White House.
+Kamiar’s work has been cited extensively by policymakers, including by more than 25 members of the United States Congress, the Congressional Budget Office, and the White House.

-He is currently a consultant at the Inter-American Development Bank and has previously served as a Departmental Special Advisor at the Bank of Canada, a consultant at the United Nations, a consultant at the Asian Development Bank and a regular visiting scholar at the International Monetary Fund to name a few.
+Kamiar has worked extensively on issues related to climate change and sustainability with both the public (including the United Nations, World Bank, Asian Development Bank, IDB) and the private sector (BCG, BNP Paribas, KPMG and many others).
+He is a regular visiting scholar at the International Monetary Fund and has previously served as a Departmental Special Advisor at the Bank of Canada.
 He has worked closely with colleagues at these institutions to, for instance, develop tools to help examine and disentangle the size and speed of the transmission of different global, regional, and national macroeconomic shocks.
-Kamiar has also worked on issues related to climate change and sustainability with a number of organisations including BCG, KPMG and RMS.

 Previous appointments